A Dynamic Near-Optimal Algorithm for Online Linear Programming: Introduction

-0.1in The rest of the paper is organized as follows.
+The rest of the paper is organized as follows.
 In Section \ref{sec:one-time} and \ref{sec:dynamic}, we present our online algorithm and prove that it achieves $1-O(\epsilon)$ competitive ratio under mild conditions on the input.
-To keep the discussion simple and clear, we start in Section \ref{sec:one-time} with a simpler one-time learning algorithm.
-While the analysis for this simpler algorithm will be useful to demonstrate our proof techniques, the results obtained in this setting are weaker than those obtained by our dynamic price update algorithm, which is discussed in Section \ref{sec:dynamic}.
-In Section \ref{sec:ext}, we present the extension to multidimensional online linear programs and the applicability of our model to solving large static linear programs.
-Then we conclude our paper.
+To keep the discussions clear and easy to follow, we start in Section \ref{sec:one-time} with a simpler one-time learning algorithm.
+While the analysis for this simpler algorithm will be useful to demonstrate our proof techniques, the results obtained in this setting are weaker than those obtained by our dynamic learning algorithm, which is discussed in Section \ref{sec:dynamic}.
+In Section \ref{sec:low}, we give a detailed proof of Theorem \ref{th:lowerbound} regarding the necessity of lower bound condition used in our main theorem.
+In Section \ref{sec:ext}, we present several extensions of our study.
+Then we conclude our paper in Section \ref{sec:conclusions}.

-\section{One-time learning algorithm}
+\section{One-time Learning Algorithm}